shtem/rukky/README.md

   -f FILE       run interpreter in file mode.
 Pass path to file to be interpreted -t, --tokens  outputs list of all tokens returned by lexer -a, --ast     outputs AST returned by parser
-  -g, --global  outputs global symbol and function table returned by interpreter, along with the result
+  -g, --global  outputs global symbol and function tables returned by interpreter, along with the result
 ```

 ##### factorial.rk